internetarchive/openlibrary/Quickstart.md

             [{'key': '/books/OL24966433M', 'revision': 1}]

+## :: CSS and JS in local development

+After making changes to CSS or JS, make sure to run `make css` or `make js`, in order to re-compile the build/ static assets.
+You might also need to restart the webserver and/or clear browser caches to see the changes.

 ## :: Routing and templates

 - OpenLibrary is rendered using [Templetor](http://webpy.org/docs/0.3/templetor) templates, part of the [web.py](http://webpy.org/) framework.